eugeniomazzone/CanineCancerAtlas/README.md

 cd CanineCancerAtlas/1.Docker
 docker build -t canineatlas .
 ```
-- Then mount the image and all related directory.
+- Then mount the image and all related directory. (can take up to one hour to complete, based on hardware)
 ```
 cd CanineCancerAtlas/
 docker run -it --rm